Going to the toilet on the trail

 Final thoughts

 All our lives we have been going to the toilet and kids often find this bodily function hilarious.
 However for many hikers the first time they ever have to go to the toilet in the bush may well be as an adult.
-Like any skill there is a learning curve so if you are planning on going on an extended hike where you know you will have no facilities to use then its worth practicing these skills to minimise the anxiety but having that ‘one less thing’ to learn.
+Like any skill there is a learning curve so if you’re planning on going on an extended hike where you know you will have no facilities to use then its worth practicing these skills to minimise the anxiety of having that ‘one less thing’ to learn.

 Australian Hiker Newsletter